Sport in Mexico: Men's Professional leagues

 The first Mexican club, C.F.
 Pachuca, survives.
 Since 1996, the country has played two split seasons instead of a traditional long season.
 There are two separate playoff and league divisions.
 This system is common throughout Latin America.
 After many years of calling the regular seasons as "Verano" (Summer) and "Invierno" (Winter); the top-level Liga MX, formerly the Primera División, has changed the names of the competition, and has opted for a traditional name of "Apertura" (opening) and "Clausura" (closing) events.
 The Apertura division begins in the middle of Mexico's summer and ends before the official start of winter.
 The Clausura division begins during the New Year, and concludes in the spring season.

-Mexican football is divided into four divisions, beginning with Liga MX and followed by Ascenso MX, the Liga Premier, and Tercera División.
+Mexican football is divided into four divisions, beginning with Liga MX and followed by Liga de Expansión MX, the Liga Premier, and Tercera División.
 The bottom two leagues translate literally as "Second Division" and "Third Division"; their names reflect their former positions in the league hierarchy before the Segunda División was split into two leagues, with the league now known as Ascenso MX becoming the new second level.

 The teams are promoted and relegated by the FMF based on percentage calculations.
 Relegation is a common practice in Mexican football.
 There is a club exchange of each tier with the adjacent tiers so that a division's least successful team is relegated (transferred) to the next lower tier and the most successful club of the lower tier is promoted to the tier above.
 By the placement of each, the top tier cannot promote and the bottom tier cannot relegate.

 The relegation system does not punish clubs for producing a single poor season.
 Mexican clubs are assessed on their previous five campaigns.
 Points are accumulated for five seasons, and are divided by the number of matches played.
 The club with the lowest percentage in the Apertura is relegated to a lower division.
 Each team must earn their promotions.